Issued: October 31, 1996

 2.0 Policy [Top]

-The Higher Education Equipment Trust Fund was established as a result of a need for new or updated instruction and research equipment in the academic areas of State institutions of higher education.
+The Equipment Trust Fund was established in 1986 by the State as a result of recognizing the need for new or updated instruction and research equipment in the academic areas of State institutions of higher education.
 These needs were broken down into five categories:

 Basic stipulations for Equipment Trust Fund items are:

-Equipment Trust Fund assets can be visually distinguished from University-owned assets by the letters "E" (for UVA) and "CE" (for UVA Wise) at the beginning of an asset number.
+Equipment Trust Fund assets can be visually distinguished from other University-owned assets by the prefix letter(s) "E" (for UVA) and "CE" (for UVA Wise) at the beginning of an asset number.
+(Example: E834156)

-All participating departments should retain Equipment Trust Fund documentation in accordance with University records retention policy and procedures.
+All participating schools and organizations must retain Equipment Trust Fund documentation in accordance with University records retention policy and procedures. http://uvapolicy.virginia.edu/policy/IRM-017

-Since this equipment will not be paid for or owned by the University, special procedures will need to be followed for ordering, approving payment of, and controlling Equipment Trust Fund items.
+Since this ETF equipment will not be owned by the University until the designated lease year is complete, special purchasing procedures must be followed to effectively control Equipment Trust Fund items.

 Questions concerning research grant funds should be addressed to the Office of Sponsored Programs, 924-4270.